-Although strong arms are often built by lifting heavy weights, if you’re short on equipment or space, push-ups are one of the best bodyweight exercises you can do to build your arm strength.
-In fact, a study published in the Journal of Strength and Conditioning Research found that when compared in resistance, push-ups and weighted bench presses have similar muscle gains.
-(That said, if you are looking for weights to strength train at home, we’ve found the best adjustable dumbbells here).
+Even if you don't include them on chest day, learning how to push your body weight is important for daily functioning and building upper body strength.
+Although strong arms could be built by lifting heavy weights, push-ups are one of the best bodyweight exercises you can do to build your arm strength.
+In fact, a study published in the Journal of Strength and Conditioning Research (opens in new tab) found that push-ups and weighted bench presses have similar muscle gains when compared.
+But if you are looking for weights to strength train at home, we’ve found the best adjustable dumbbells here.

 How to do a push-up